 OKX

-Founded in 2017, OKX is a leading cryptocurrency exchange offering spot, perpetual swap, futures, and options trading.
+Founded in 2017, OKX is a cryptocurrency exchange that offers spot, margin, perpetual swap, futures, options, and event contract trading.
 This integration supports live market data ingest and order execution on OKX.

 Overview

-This adapter is implemented in Rust, with optional Python bindings for ease of use in Python-based workflows.
-It does not require external OKX client libraries—the core components are compiled as a static library and linked automatically during the build.
+This adapter is written in Rust, with optional Python bindings for Python workflows.
+It does not require external OKX client libraries.
+The core components are compiled as a static library and linked automatically during the build.

 Examples